aruffolo/MovingArcsView/README.md

 ![](ArcsViewOpen.PNG?raw=true "Arcs Screenshoot in 'A Complex Calc")

+You can see this menu in the iOS app: 'A Complex Calc': https://tinyurl.com/y9vnsmzx

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.